Rizato/golang-rest-steganography/README.md

 # Steganography API Service

 A Go-based REST API for hiding messages within images using steganography techniques.
-This service allows you to encode secret messages into JPG and PNG images, and decode them back.
+This service allows you to embed secret messages into JPG and PNG images, and extract them later.

 ## Overview